sterrevangeest/web-app-from-scratch-18-19/README.md

 cd web-app-from-scratch-18-19/week1
 ```

-## Web App From Scratch

-I working on this application during the Web App From Scratch course.
-During this course we focus on building a native HTML, CSS & JavaScript application, so no frameworks or unnecessary libraries.

 ## Data

 To retrieve the data from the API I used an `XMLHttpRequest`.
 Later I made a promise based `XMLHttpRequest`.